AntoManuele/Visual-Servoing-IBVS-vs-PBVS/README.md

 # Visual Servoing: IBVS vs PBVS

-The project is a simple comparison between classic and most famous approaches to visual servoing: Image Based and Position Based.
+The project is a simple comparison between classical and most famous approaches to visual servoing: Image Based and Position Based.
 In order to do that, a Pinhole camera model has been used.

 The files are organized as follows: